stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 If you want to contribute, improve existing Slips detection modules or implement your own detection modules, see section :doc:`Contributing <contributing>`.

-## Portscan Detector Module
+## Network Service Discovery Module

-This module is responsibe for detecting scans such as:
+This module is responsible for detecting scans such as:
 - Vertical port scans
 - Horizontal port scans
 - PING sweeps
+- DHCP Scans

 ### Vertical port scans